The 3 Healthiest Milk Substitutes for Kids and AdultsUpdated: July 13, 2017Drinks and Tonics, Recipes

 Fortunately, there are three excellent milk substitutes that are delicious, healthy and easy to make when there are milk allergies in the home or even just when you are traveling or temporarily have no access to farm fresh whole milk.

-I hope you enjoy these three healthy milk substitutes for your child that will be both enjoyable and nourishing!
+I hope you enjoy these recipes for healthy dairy substitutes for your child that will be both tasty and nourishing!
 You may even wish to take a sip or two yourself!

 Coconut Milk Tonic Recipe